If you love hiking, rock climbing, surfing, and getting to off-the-beaten-path destinations then these 10 Best Europe Itineraries are for you.

 If you are looking to connect this Italy itinerary with the France/Spain itinerary, here are two of our favorite stops along the way.
 You also could add these in and fly home out of Marseille.

-Another must see spot is The Calanaques.
-One day we attempted rock climbing here, but the hike in from the town Cassis, but it was a long approach and many of the climbs are polished.
 The next day we packed a lunch and hiked from The University to Canalque de Sugiton.
 Swimming and cliff jumping into the turquoise water surrounded by the starking white rocks was a much better way to spend the day.
 If you do choose to hike to the rock climbing from Cassis, stay at Camping les Cigales.

 This is an amazing small town along the Italian Riviera that I highly recommend.
-We ended up here because of the great rock climbing in the area but even if you don’t climb, this is a perfect stop to experience a small town Italy and be close to gorgeous beaches.
+We ended up here because of the great rock climbing in the area but even if you don’t climb, this is a perfect stop to experience a small town in Italy and be close to gorgeous beaches.
 There is a lot to explore besides Finalborgo, but you should go here to grab a bite to eat and experience this rad castle-looking town.